ircv3/ircv3-specifications/extensions/extjwt.md

 ### How the proof works

-The IRC network creates the proof by generating JWT tokens and sending them to the client.
+The IRC network creates the proof by generating signed JWT tokens and sending them to the client.
 The client may use this token to open an external service with the token in its URL.

 The JWT token (https://jwt.io/) is an encoded JSON payload that is signed with a shared secret string between the IRC server and the external service.
 The JSON payload consists of known properties (claims) that include:
 * `exp` `1529917513` Expiry time for this token.
 Usually less than 1 minute from the token generation.